Board Policies

 The following policies are currently under review by the Trumansburg Central School District Board of Education.
 The Board of Education welcomes community feedback; please email comments to District Clerk Tina Lincoln at districtclerk@tburg.k12.ny.us:

-Next Policy Committee Meeting scheduled for TBD.
+Next Policy Committee Meeting scheduled for November 18, 2024.

 Please be advised that the District's Policy Manual developed with Erie 1 BOCES Policy Services is not to be interpreted as the rendering of legal advice.
 Application of Board policies to specific situations may necessitate consultation with the School Administrators/School Attorney to address the particular circumstances.